Henry Every: Background

 Modern scholarship suggests Henry Every was born on 20 August 1659 in the village of Newton Ferrers, about 9.7 km southeast of Plymouth, Devon, England.
-Parish records suggest that he was the son of John Evarie and his wife, Anne (maiden name unknown); the Every family of Devon was quite established at the time, and it is likely he was a kinsman of the Every family of Wycroft Castle.
+Parish records suggest that he was the son of John Evarie and his wife, Anne, maiden name unknown.
+The Every family of Devon was quite established at the time, and it is likely he was a kinsman of the Everys of Wycroft Castle.
 According to the deposition of William Phillips, a member of Every's crew who gave a "voluntary confession" after his capture, in August 1696 Every was "aged about 40 years," his mother lived "near Plymouth," and his wife was a periwig seller who lived "in Ratcliffe Highway."
-Every was married and records suggest that he wed one Dorothy Arther at St James Duke's Place in London on 11 September 1690, though there is no evidence that he had any children.
+He wed Dorothy Arther at St James Duke's Place in London on 11 September 1690.
+There is no evidence that he had any children.

 The earliest biographical account of the man, The Life and Adventures of Capt.
 John Avery (London: J. Baker, 1709), states that he was born in 1653 in Cattedown, Plymouth.
 Although this location and date are now known to be incorrect, they have been frequently cited in earlier literature.
-(Another suggested year for Every's birth is 1665, though this too is in error.)
+Another suggested year for Every's birth is 1665, though this too is in error.
 The memoir's Dutch author, who wrote his account a little over a decade after the pirate had vanished, uses the name Adrian van Broeck, but this is probably a pseudonym.
 The account tells of Van Broeck's short captivity by Every's crew aboard Fancy, and claims that Every's father was a trading captain who had served in the Royal Navy under Admiral Robert Blake.
-Several later accounts of Every's life, most prominently Daniel Defoe's The King of Pirates (1720), have made reference to the earlier work, but it is of questionable veracity and has been described by the Dictionary of National Biography as "fiction, with scarcely a substratum of fact."
+Several later accounts of Every's life, most prominently Daniel Defoe's The King of Pirates (1720), have made reference to the earlier work, but it is of questionable veracity and has been described by the Dictionary of National Biography as "fiction, with scarcely a substratum of fact".

-Although a theory existed that Every's birth name was actually Benjamin Bridgeman (especially in light of his nickname "Long Ben"), and that "Henry Every" was in fact an alias, modern scholarship has debunked it.
+Although a theory existed that Every's birth name was actually Benjamin Bridgeman, especially in light of his nickname "Long Ben", and that "Henry Every" was in fact an alias, modern scholarship has debunked it.
 It is accepted by historians that "Henry Every" was the pirate's real name, given that he used this name when he entered the Royal Navy.
-As this was prior to the onset of his piratical career, he would have had no need for an alias; he used the name "Bridgeman" only after committing piracy.
+As this was prior to the onset of his piratical career, he would have had no need for an alias.
+He used the name "Bridgeman" only after committing piracy.
 Every may have been a cousin of the well-known Every baronets, though this has not been proven conclusively.